Takumi Ohshiro

-Takumi Ohshiro (大城 卓三, Ohshiro Takumi) is a Japanese professional baseball catcher for the Yomiuri Giants in Japan's Nippon Professional Baseball.
+Takumi Ohshiro (大城 卓三, Ohshiro Takumi) is a Japanese professional baseball catcher and infielder for the Yomiuri Giants of Nippon Professional Baseball (NPB).

+Career

 On November 16, 2018, he was selected for the Yomiuri Giants roster at the 2018 MLB Japan All-Star Series exhibition game against MLB All-Stars.

 On June 3, 2020, it was announced that Ohshiro and Giants teammate Hayato Sakamoto both tested positive for COVID-19.

+On June 19, 2025, Ohshiro hit a solo home run off of Hokkaido Nippon-Ham Fighters pitcher Koki Kitayama, breaking up a perfect game that Kitayama had pitched until the bottom of the ninth inning, with one out.